kurtamohler/spacetimelib/_sources/concepts.md.txt

 dilation, length contraction, and the relativity of simultaneity.

 This page describes the main concepts, terminology, and library features required to start using SpacetimeLib.
-A few of the basic ideas of special relativity are explained briefly, but we will not start from the very beginning or do any derivations--there are many exising resources for that.
+A few of the ideas of special relativity are explained briefly, but we will not start from the very beginning or do any derivations--there are many exising resources for that.
 (TODO: Create and link to page with recommended learning resources)